Mark-Clegg/asm1802/README.md

 # asm1802

-Assembler for the CDP1802 series microprocessor.
+asm1802 is a multi-pass assembler for the CDP1802 series microprocessor.

-asm1802 is a multi-pass assembler:
+- Pre-Processor: Processes # directives, producing a single intermediate '.pp' file

-- Pre-Processor: Processes # directives
+The '.pp' file is then read several times by the main assembler:

-- Pass 1: Define and expand Macros, and calculate the size of any SUBROUTINEs.
+- Pass 1: Define and expand MACROs, calculate the size of any SUBROUTINEs.
 - Pass 2: Expand MACROs and assign values to Labels
 - Pass 3: Expand MACROs, generate output and listing file.